The Axelrod model for the dissemination of culture revisited: Proof of Theorem Proof of Theorem 2

-This section is devoted to the proof of Theorem \ref{th:coexistence} which again relies on the analysis the agreements along the edges rather than the actual opinion at each vertex.
-Note however that the edge weight now ranges from zero to $F$.
-Moreover, since we now assume that the network of interactions is finite, the process reaches almost surely an absorbing state, that is any configuration in which each edge has either weight zero or weight $F$.
-Looking at the cultural dynamics on a path-like graph, the ultimate number of cultural domains is nearly equal to the ultimate number of edges with weight zero, so the strategy is to bound from below the number of such edges.
-This will be done by ultimately ignoring the spatial structure of the graph and exhibiting a connection with a simple urn problem.
-For all non-oriented edge $e = \{x, y \} \in E$ and all time $t$, we let
+This section is devoted to the proof of Theorem~\ref{thcoexistence} which again relies on the analysis of the agreements along the edges rather than the actual opinion at each vertex.
+Before going into the details of the proof, we briefly introduce its main steps.
+First, it is noted in Lemma \ref{lemdomains} that the process on a finite graph reaches almost surely one of its absorbing states which consist of the configurations in which each edge has either weight zero or weight $F$.
+The ultimate number of cultural domains on a path-like graph is roughly equal to the ultimate number of edges with weight zero, so the strategy is to bound from below the number of such edges.
+To do so, we introduce

-denote respectively the number of features $x$ and $y$ share at time $t$, and the number of $j$-edges, that is the number of edges whose endpoints have exactly $j$ common features.
-The next lemma gives the connected between the ultimate number of cultural domains and the ultimate number of 0-edges, which holds on a path and more generally a finite tree. \begin{lemma} $\lim_{t \to \infty} N_t = \lim_{t \to \infty} w_0 (t) + 1$. \end{lemma} \begin{proof} The number $N_t$ of cultural domains at time $t$ is the number of connected components of the graph obtained by removing all edges whose weight at time $t$ differs from $F$.
-In the case of a finite tree, this results in a forest whose number of connected components is equal to the number of edges removed plus one, from which it follows that
+and where $\bar X_t (e)$ is defined as in the previous section.
+In words, $W (t)$ keeps track of the total number of agreements in the system.
+Let $y$ be a vertex with degree 2, and let $x$ and $z$ be its two nearest neighbors.
+Then, we observe that if the individual at vertex $y$ updates its culture at time $t$ by mimicking the $i$th feature of vertex $x$, then we have the following alternatives: \begin{longlist}[(2)] \item[(0)] $W (t) - W (t-) = 0$ whenever $X_{t-}^i (y) = X_{t-}^i (z)$. \item[(1)] $W (t) - W (t-) = 1$ whenever $X_{t-}^i (x) \neq X_{t-}^i (z)$ and $X_{t-}^i (y) \neq X_{t-}^i (z)$. \item[(2)] $W (t) - W (t-) = 2$ whenever $X_{t-}^i (x) = X_{t-}^i (z)$. \end{longlist} The first key step is to prove that if the $i$th feature of vertex $y$ differs from the $i$th feature of both of its neighbors (cases 1 and 2 above), then the $i$th feature of vertex $x$ and the $i$th feature of vertex $z$ are independent, which is established in Lemma~\ref{lemindependent}.
+It follows that